 In the late-1930's, Ethel had enough and 'gave up'.
 Ethel, daughter Joan and mother Bertha relocated to the Huntingdon area of Pennsylvania to rejoin her father Joseph.
 The three gals may have rented in the city of Huntingdon as Joseph's one room cottage outside of town would have offered little space.
-Perhaps Ethel rented at 764 Allegheny Street in Huntingdon, as that was the address placed on Joseph's successful application for a military pension in 1934.

-This living arrangement may not have lasted long - my father does not recall any summer visits with his grandfather Joseph in which Joseph's wife Bertha or daughter Ethel were present.
+This living arrangement did not last long - my father does not recall any summer visits with his grandfather Joseph in which Joseph's wife Bertha or daughter Ethel were present.